pulumi/terraform-provider-mysql/website/docs/r/user_password.html.markdown

 ~> **NOTE on MySQL Passwords:** This resource conflicts with the `password` argument for `mysql_user`.
-This resource uses PGP encryption to avoid storing unencrypted passwords in Terraform state.
+This resource uses PGP encryption to avoid storing unencrypted passwords in the provider state.

 ~> **NOTE on How Passwords are Created:** This resource **automatically** generates a **random** password.
 The password will be a random UUID.